What is the best way to learn NLP?

 You could read dozens of books and still not be able to skilfully use NLP.
 (I know.
-I tried it for a few years once I first came across NLP in 1979).
+I tried it for a while once I first came across NLP around 40 years ago).

 Let’s say you wish to become a skilful horse rider.

 You can read books on horse riding – without ever meeting a horse.

 Stick with this reading for a month or two and you’ll become very knowledgeable…. about horse riding.

 In fact, you could probably amass more data about horse-riding than many people who have been riding horses all their lives!